MUSIC WITH MARGARET COLTMAN PIANO AND CELLO LESSONS FREELANCE CELLIST

 Studio Policies

-Cello students will need a cello in good condition, strings, rosin, bow, case, a soft cloth that remains in the case (an unused and dry washrag works well for this), rockstop, metronome, music stand and a “cello chair” - this will vary depending on student’s height.
+Cello students need a cello in good condition, strings, rosin, bow, case, a soft cloth that remains in the case (an unused and dry washcloth works well for this), rockstop (I prefer one called a black hole), metronome, music stand and a “cello chair” - this will vary depending on student’s height.
+In addition, some soft lead pencils with eraser would be very helpful so they can make markings in music.
 Depending on a variety of circumstances, strings may need to be purchased during the year and the bow will likely need to be repaired.
 Students need to have a cello to practice at home - if they're lucky enough to have a school orchestra, please ensure that they can bring the instrument home to practice or have another instrument available to them.
 It's better to play the same one consistently but we can be adaptable!
+I highly recommend WESTBANK STRINGS for your needs.
+BLACKERBY VIOLIN SHOP is also extremely good.
+Please use one of these two shops to ensure quality instruments and service.

 Tuition